South Sudanese Civil War: Peace talks and rebel split (2014–2015)

-On 9 May 2014, President Salva Kiir and Riek Machar signed the second ceasefire in Addis Ababa, a one-page agreement recommitting to the first ceasefire.
-Hostilities were to end in 24 hours while a permanent ceasefire would be worked on and it promised to open humanitarian corridors and allow "30 days of tranquility" so farmers can sow crops and prevent famine.
-Hours after the ceasefire was to be in effect, both sides accused each other of violating the ceasefire.
-On 11 June 2014, both parties agreed to begin talks on the formation of a transitional government within 60 days and to a third ceasefire refraining from combat during this period.
-However, the talks collapsed as both sides boycotted the talks, and by 16 June, the ceasefire was reported to have been violated.
-In August 2014, Kiir and leaders of South Sudan's neighbouring states sign a roadmap leading to a transitional government of national unity.
-Machar refuses to sign up, accusing leaders in the IGAD, a regional group involved in the negotiations, of tilting the process in favour of Kiir.
-In November 2014, both parties renew the much-broken ceasefire and IGAD mediators give them 15 days to reach a power-sharing deal, threatening sanctions if they fail.
-This third ceasefire breaks down 24 hours later with fighting in the oil-rich north.
-In January 2015, rival factions sign a reunification agreement in Arusha, Tanzania, but fighting continued.
-In February 2015, Kiir and Machar signed a document on "Areas of Agreement" for a future transitional government of national unity and recommitted themselves to the ceasefire.
+On 9 May 2014, President Salva Kiir and Riek Machar signed a second ceasefire agreement in Addis Ababa.
+Hostilities were to end in 24 hours and humanitarian corridors were to be opened while a permanent ceasefire was worked on.
+Hours after the ceasefire was to come into effect, both sides accused each other of violating the ceasefire.
+On 11 June 2014, both parties agreed to begin talks on the formation of a transitional government within 60 days and to a third ceasefire.
+However, the talks collapsed as both sides boycotted them, and by 16 June, the ceasefire was reported to have been violated.
+In August 2014, Kiir and leaders of South Sudan's neighbouring states signed a roadmap for the creation of a transitional government.
+Machar refused to sign, accusing the leaders of IGAD, of tilting the process in favour of Kiir.
+In November 2014, renewed the ceasefire agreement with IGAD mediators giving them 15 days to make a power-sharing deal and threatening sanctions if they don't.
+This ceasefire down 24 hours later with fighting in the north.
+In January 2015, rival factions of the SPLM signed a reunification agreement in Arusha, Tanzania, but fighting continued.
+In February 2015, Kiir and Machar signed a document on "Areas of Agreement" to work towards the establishment of a transitional government.
 The talks later collapsed and fighting broke out in March.